 Presently, companies are required to file a CT tax return within 12 months of the end of each accounting year, or three months after receiving a notice to file by HMRC, if this is at a later date.
-Companies are required to file their returns online.
-There are only two exceptions from online filing:
+Companies are required to file their returns online and there are only two exceptions::

-- Where the directors and company secretary are all practising members of a religious society or order whose beliefs are incompatible with the use of electronic methods of communication, - · Where a company or organisation is subject to a 'winding-up order'.
+- Where the directors and company secretary are all practising members of a religious society or order whose beliefs are incompatible with using electronic methods of communication, - Where a company or organisation is subject to a 'winding-up order'.